 In winter, woman wore the traditional Russian knitted shawls and beautiful woollen Pavlov Posad scarves to keep their heads warm.

 In contrast to women’s clothing, Russian men’s clothing was extremely simple and almost the same throughout Russia.
 Men wore trousers (porty), a long shirt (rubakha or kosovorotk) with a stand-up collar fastened at the side and cinched at the waist with a belt (poyas or kushak).
+The shirts were decorated with similar but more modest embroidery like the women’s clothing.
+The most common version of a man’s shirt (kosovorotka, see below) had a slit placed to one side of the neckline, which was fastened with a button.
 Russian men also wore caftans.

 The Russian shirt, kosovorotka, has a long history and has kept its style since the olden days.
 It is straight-cut, has an elongated body and long sleeves and ornate embroidery.
 The kosovorotka is worn with or without a belt, and has a buttoned or unbuttoned collar.

-A plain version of the Russian shirt is called the tolstovka, after the famous Russian writer Leo Tolstoy who was always seen in a simple folk shirt at the end of his life.
+A plain version of the Russian shirt is called the tolstovka, after the famous Russian writer Leo Tolstoy, who at the end of his life was always seen in a simple folk shirt.
 Some people even call it a Tolstoy shirt.

 The Russian fur hat (klobuk) originally had a pointed crown with a fur trim, which then was replaced by a soft hat with soft rounded crown.
 These were signs of status and wealth.